IATI/IATI-Datastore/docs/api.rst

 Combining filters
 ~~~~~~~~~~~~~~~~~

 All of the above filters can be combined using the & character.
-The resulting query will return activities which match all of the specified criteria.
+The resulting query will return activities which match all of your specified criteria.

 Example API call:
     `/api/1/access/activity.xml?reporting-org=GB-1&recipient-country=CD <http://datastore.iatistandard.org/api/1/access/activity.xml?reporting-org=GB-1&recipient-country=CD>`__